Home Water Treatment

 - They are concerned about a specific contaminant (such as lead, arsenic, or nitrate) in their water.
 You should Beware of Water Treatment Scams.

 There are many water treatment options.
 Deciding what option is best for you depends on what you want from your water treatment.
-This information sheet gives an overview of water treatment considerations and options.
+This webpage gives an overview of water treatment considerations and options.
+View Home Water Treatment (PDF) for information about treating specific contaminants and different treatment devices.
 You may need to do additional research or contact a water treatment professional to find the best option for you.
 Below are some key questions to consider.

 What contaminant would you like to remove or reduce?